comscore

 Published By: Shubham Verma | Published: Aug 11, 2023, 06:38 PM (IST)

-The government on Friday said the production-linked scheme (PLI) for large-scale electronics manufacturing (including mobiles) has seen investments worth Rs 6,887 crore (till June 2023), already surpassing the target for FY24 which was Rs 5,488 crore.
-Also Read: Apple Releases iOS 26.2 Update With Liquid Glass Customisation, Offline Lyrics, More: How To Install
+The government on Friday said the production-linked scheme (PLI) for large-scale electronics manufacturing (including mobiles) has seen investments worth Rs 6,887 crore (till June 2023), already surpassing the target for FY24 which was Rs 5,488 crore. news Also Read: Apple’s next devices could be AI smart glasses and AI pendant: What we know

-The PLI scheme for large-scale electronics manufacturing, notified in April 2020 for a period of five years, extended an incentive of 3-6 percent on incremental sales (over the base year) of goods manufactured in India and covered under target segments like mobile phones and specified electronic components, to eligible companies.
-Also Read: Apple Expected To Launch Four New iPhones In 2026: Here’s What Early Leaks Reveal
+The PLI scheme for large-scale electronics manufacturing, notified in April 2020 for a period of five years, extended an incentive of 3-6 percent on incremental sales (over the base year) of goods manufactured in India and covered under target segments like mobile phones and specified electronic components, to eligible companies. news Also Read: Apple iOS 26.4 Beta 1 adds video playback in Podcasts, RCS testing: Check what’s new

-“During the scheme tenure, the scheme is expected to contribute investment of Rs 7,000 crore, production of Rs 8,12,550 crore, exports of Rs 4,87,530 crore and generated employment of 2,00,000 (direct jobs),” Minister of State for Electronics and IT, Rajeev Chandrasekhar, told the Rajya Sabha.
-Also Read: Apple’s First-Gen Smart Glasses May Arrive Without A Display: Here’s What We Know So Far
+“During the scheme tenure, the scheme is expected to contribute investment of Rs 7,000 crore, production of Rs 8,12,550 crore, exports of Rs 4,87,530 crore and generated employment of 2,00,000 (direct jobs),” Minister of State for Electronics and IT, Rajeev Chandrasekhar, told the Rajya Sabha. news Also Read: Apple Music will soon help you find concerts happening near you

 Till June this year, the PLI scheme has generated Rs 3,30,612 crore worth of production, Rs 1,56,051 crore worth of exports, and 62,173 direct jobs (cumulative).